mui/material-ui/docs/data/joy/customization/theme-shadow/theme-shadow.md

 # Theme shadow

-<p class="description">Learn about the theme's default shadow and how to customize them.</p>
+<p class="description">Learn about the theme's default shadow and how to customize it.</p>

 ## Default tokens

-Joy UI uses T-shirt scale for defining shadows which are used by components such as [`Card`](/joy-ui/react-card/), [`Menu`](/joy-ui/react-menu/), etc.
+Joy UI uses a T-shirt scale (sm, md, lg, etc.) for defining shadows used by components such as [Card](/joy-ui/react-card/), [Menu](/joy-ui/react-menu/), and more.

-These tokens are grouped inside `theme.shadow` node:
+These tokens are grouped inside the `theme.shadow` node:

 {{"demo": "ShadowThemeViewer.js", "bg": "inline"}}

 ## Customizing the default shadow

-Provide a key-values to the `shadow` node to override the default shadows:
+Provide key-values to the `shadow` node to override the default shadows:

 ```js
 import { extendTheme } from '@mui/joy/styles';